Skip to main content

-Checked through April 30, 2026.
-Program rules, office hours, funding, and service areas can change.
-Always confirm details with the official office before you apply or wait for service.
+Checked through May 29, 2026.
+Program rules, office hours, phone numbers, meal routes, center schedules, and funding can change.
+Always confirm details with the official office before you apply, visit, or wait for service.

 Urgent help in New York